wetryingtodorock/getblock-docs/en/rpc-service/eth/ws/eth_debug_traceTransaction.md

 ---
-title: eth:debug_traceTransaction \[WebSocket\] {disallowed}
+title: eth:debug_traceTransaction  {disallowed} - Ethereum
-description: Remix uses debug_traceTransaction to implement debugging.
-Use theDebugger tab in Remix instead of calling debug_traceTransactiondirectly.Reruns the transaction with the same state as when the transactionexecuted.
+description: Example code for the eth:debug_traceTransaction  {disallowed} ws method. Сomplete guide on how to use eth:debug_traceTransaction  {disallowed} ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters